Who Is Kin Insurance and What Makes Them Different?

 |---|---|---|

-Note: All figures are for illustrative purposes based on $300K dwelling coverage.
+Note: Figures are for illustrative purposes only.
 Your actual rate will vary based on home age, roof type, flood zone, and distance to water.

-Getting a quote from Kin is entirely online and typically takes just a few minutes — no agent required.
+Getting a quote from Kin is entirely online and typically takes just a few minutes, no agent required.
 The platform pulls property data automatically, reducing the back-and-forth common with traditional insurers.
+If you own property in a similarly high-risk market, our guide to coastal home insurance costs and wind deductibles is worth reviewing.

 Kin Insurance Reviews: What Customers Are Saying